Rushall, West Midlands: Demography

 According to a population estimate which puts Rushall with nearby Shelfield, the population of the ward was 12,182 in a 2020-estimate.
 The statistics for which found Rushall-Shelfield to be 48.8% Male and 51.2% Female.
-The religious composition of both settlements was 71% Christian, 22.8% Irreligious, 1.1% Muslim, 3% Sikh, 0.6% Hindu and 0.3% Buddist.
+The religious composition of both settlements was 71% Christian, 22.8% irreligious, 1.1% Muslim, 3% Sikh, 0.6% Hindu and 0.3% Buddhist.
 The ethnic makeup of the ward was 90% White, 5.4% Asian, 1.8% Black and 2.4% Mixed Race.
 There are a number of churches in the area and in other nearby settlements.
 The nearest mosques are in Walsall, Lichfield, Wolverhampton, Birmingham and Birchills.
 As well as Sikh and Hindu Temples.

 Amenities

-Rushall's main shopping center is divided by a junction controlled by traffic lights on Lichfield Road, Station Road, Daw End Lane, Walsall Road, Pelsall Lane, and Springfields.
+Rushall's main shopping centre is divided by a junction controlled by traffic lights on Lichfield Road, Station Road, Daw End Lane, Walsall Road, Pelsall Lane, and Springfields.
 It contains basic amenities but there is also a war memorial, there was a library until its closure in 2017 as part of a council budget cut, there is a McDonald's on Daw End Lane, there is also a small church called "Christ The King Church", a Labour Club, Travis Perkins factory and Community Centre.

 There is also a methodist church on Daw End Lane, two public houses and a nature reserve called "Park Lime Pits Local Nature Reserve".
 There are also a few takeaways and off licenses in the area.

+Rushall Olympic F.C. play on a ground off Dales Lane, Daws End to the south of the village.